-It is certain that Costa Rica’s excellent standing for fishing is with reason, but it is useful to take note that actual successes will vary with Costa Rica’s range of seasons, winds and currents.
+It is certain that Costa Rica’s excellent standing for fishing is with reason, but it is useful to take note that actual successes will vary with Costa Rica’s range of seasons, winds, and currents.
 The following suggestions will point you in the right direction.
-Keep in mind that a valid Costa Rican fishing license ($24) is required for all fishing, available at either your resort or the charter operators themselves.
+Keep in mind that a valid Costa Rican fishing license ($17 to 29) get it here is required for all fishing, available at either your resort or the charter operators themselves.

 Costa Rica’s Northern Pacific

-Fishing locations here are the region between Cabo Blanco to the Gulf of Papagayo dand moving south to Flamingo, Potero, Nosara, and Samara.
 Watch out for Papagayo winds from the north of Cabo Velas in the Costa Rica summer season, which runs from December-May.
-They can make for a choppy offshore experience, unless you’re in a big boat.
+They can make for a choppy offshore experience unless you’re in a big boat.

 Marlin: November-March and June-September are outstanding months, though a large number are caught all year long.

-Sailfish: May-August are exceptional times, though many are caught during the rest of the year.
+Sailfish: May-August is an exceptional time, though many are caught during the rest of the year.
 September-November can be slow.

 Tuna: August-October mark the best season, but Tuna fishing is easily accessible all year round, with some 300lb catches.

 Dorado: May-October is when the green season rains wash the debris from the rivers creating the famous trash lines that Dorado, or Mahi Mahi love.

 Wahoo: May-August will bring out the Wahoo around rock formations as the rains come down.